xcp-ng/xcp-ng-org/docs/vms/vms.md

 :::

 #### Switching from XCP-ng tools to Citrix tools, or vice versa
-If your VM already has Xen PV drivers from one vendor and you wish to switch to another, then you need to perform a clean-up as described in [Fully removing Xen PV drivers with XenClean](#fully-removing-xen-pv-drivers-with-xenclean).
+If your VM already has Xen PV drivers from one vendor and you wish to switch to another, perform a clean-up as described in [Fully removing Xen PV drivers with XenClean](#fully-removing-xen-pv-drivers-with-xenclean).

 #### How to know if tools are already installed and working